-The $\overline{\text{CNVST}}$ trace should be shielded with ground and a low value serial resistor (i.e., 50 $\Omega$ ) termination should be added close to the output of the component that drives this line.
+The $\overline{\text{CNVST}}$ trace should be shielded with ground and a low value serial resistor (e.g., 50 Ω) termination should be added close to the output of the component that drives this line.

 For applications where SNR is critical, the CNVST signal should have very low jitter.
-This may be achieved by using a dedicated oscillator for CNVST generation, or to clock CNVST with a high frequency, low jitter clock, as shown in Figure 26.
+This can be achieved by using a dedicated oscillator for CNVST generation, or by clocking CNVST with a high frequency, low jitter clock, as shown in Figure 26.